-In the first phase of CALMO, the method has been applied to COSMO-7; a new kilometric configuration of the COSMO model, COSMO-1, will be used in the extended CALMO project.
-Since many research groups and operational centres are moving towards (convection-permitting) kilometric resolutions, there is a particular interest for re-calibrating a high-resolution configurations.
+In the first phase of CALMO, the method has been applied to COSMO-7; in the extended CALMO project COSMO-2 and the new kilometric configuration of the COSMO model, COSMO-1, will be used.
+Since many research groups and operational centres are moving towards (convection-permitting) kilometric resolutions, there is a particular interest for calibrating high-resolution configurations.
 At the same time, the potential to show a significant impact of the calibration method on COSMO-1 is much larger than with COSMO-7, since the kilometric configuration differs substantially from the configurations used in the development process at DWD.
 However, the need to span a significant subset of the model parameter space and the size of the computational mesh requires access to significant computing resources.
-Therefore a proposal has been submitted to the CSCS to have access to a large amount of computing resources for calibrating COSMO-1, with computing capacity available from October 1st 2014.
+Therefore a proposal has been submitted to the CSCS and accepted, to have access to a large amount of computing resources for calibrating COSMO-1, with computing capacity available from October 1st 2014.
 To use this computing capacity within the framework of CALMO, a project extension is required.